 La Seu d'Urgell begins structural renovation of les Monges building

-The local council invests 335,000 euros to ensure the safety of the city's main cultural center.
+The local government invests 335,000 euros to ensure the safety and stability of the city's main cultural hub.

-Generic image of the facade of a historic stone building with construction scaffolding.
+Generic image of restoration works on a historic stone building.

 IA

-Generic image of the facade of a historic stone building with construction scaffolding.
+Generic image of restoration works on a historic stone building.

-The La Seu d'Urgell City Council has launched the first phase of a structural renovation project for the iconic les Monges building, which serves as the city's cultural hub.
+The La Seu d'Urgell Town Council has launched the first phase of structural repairs at the iconic les Monges building this March to ensure its long-term stability.